 Sustainability issues in supply chains can be challenging for organizations around the world.
 It can also present opportunities.
 The course will focus on the management of climate change issues in the supply chain.
 With an emphasis on mitigation strategies, the course will study the application of renewable energy and alternative, low-carbon, fuels throughout the supply chain including the different transportation modes and buildings (e.g., distribution centers).
 Life cycle thinking and assessment will permeate this module.

 A significant part of the class time in this course is dedicated to case discussions in break-out groups.
-Students are expected to read the case text before class, and make notes or highlights to help find potentially relevant information quickly.
+Students are expected to read the case text before class, and make notes or highlights in advance of classes to help find potentially relevant information quickly while in class.

 Tentative program: